maplibre/maplibre-gl-directions/CONTRIBUTING.md

 - `npm run dev:lib` - starts a vite-powered development server for the library source files.
 Continuously rebuilds the contents of the `/dist` folder while you make changes to the `/src` folder. **Does not rebuild types!** Must be restarted in order to rebuild them.

-- `npm run dev:doc` - continuously rebuilds the contents of the `/doc_dist` folder parsing comments inside the `/src` folder.
+- `npm run dev:doc` - continuously rebuilds the documentation static-website while you make changes to the library source files and puts the result under the `/docs/api`. **Note** that for some reason it must be restarted in order to detect the changes you made to the `/doc` folder.

 - `npm run dev:demo` - starts a vite-powered development server for the Demo project.
 The Demo project targets the library from the `/dist` folder via a symlinked `@maplibre/maplibre-gl-directions` package.